philliphuang/dona/README.md

 Use either of these to present the donation to the customer.
 See Solana Pay's [Merchant Integration](https://docs.solanapay.com/core/merchant-integration) for an example.

-*Note: As of the time of writing, **Transaction Requests have not been officially released by Solana Pay**, so Transaction Requests have been implemented using the unmerged pull request code.*
+*Note: As of the 3/17/22, **Transaction Requests have not been officially released by Solana Pay**, so Transaction Requests have been implemented using the unmerged pull request code.*
 ```javascript
 // pay the donation recipient separately
 selectedOption.donation_transfer_request.url